 Highly interactive experiences beyond standard ecommerce.
 Complex product configurators with real-time 3D rendering.
 AR try-on features.
 Filtering and navigation so complex that existing solutions can’t handle it.

-If your UX requirements push past what WordPress can render, headless unlocks React/Vue/Next.js capabilities.
+If your UX requirements push past what WordPress can render, headless opens up React/Vue/Next.js capabilities.

 In-House Development Team

 React/Next.js expertise already on staff.
-You’re not hiring specialized talent just for this project—you already have them.
+You’re not hiring specialized talent only for this project – you already have them.

 The ongoing maintenance burden is manageable when the skills exist in-house.